blockjon/jghm/README.md

 'GITHUB_MACHINE_USER_PRIVATE_KEY'.
 Finally, you register the public key in your GitHubu machine user's account and be sure that user has write access to your target repository.

+# Install the ssh agent plugin.
+This seems essential in checking out
+# code onto the slaves.

+# Install blue ocean plugin.